 2026 TV Collection

-Every TV show that completed its run Jan–June 2026, ranked by quality.
-Last updated July 2026.
+Every TV show that completed its run Jan–July 2026, ranked by quality.
+Last updated August 2026.

 The Pitt: Season 2 ★